ellapeoples/sealions/File C - SNPcalling.md

 # SNPcalling.md

-The raw data is available on the High Capacity Storage of Otago University.
-Contact dutoit.ludovic@gmail.com for access.

-We are looking at two lanes with the same individuals across both lanes I believe.
+We are looking at two lanes with the same individuals across both lanes.

 ## Quality control